-The throttle body is a vital part of the engine and requires very sophisticated adjustment.
-Most adjusting should be left to your dealer who has the professional knowledge and experience to do so.
-However, the idling speed may be performed by the owner as a part of the usual maintenance routine.
+The throttle body is a vital part of the engine; neither the dealers nor customers are permitted to adjust it.
 The throttle body was set at the factory after many tests.
-If the settings are disturbed by someone without sufficient technical knowledge, poor engine performance and damage may result.
+If the settings are disturbed by someone, poor engine performance and damage may result.
 Check idle for stability and contact your dealer for service if necessary.